Reactive vs Proactive AI Workflows: Why Most Automations Break (And How the New Ones Don't)

 - Profession-specific exception definitions (what counts as "needs attention" for an accountant is different from a photographer)

 The reason a generic ChatGPT prompt doesn't replicate this is that ChatGPT doesn't have the firm context, doesn't have the always-on layer, and doesn't know what "exceptional" means in your specific practice.
-The vault is the context layer; the chat is the surface.
+The pack is the context layer; the chat is the surface.

 What this means for AI strategy